MaviVestini/ADM-LT_HW1/README.md

 # ADM-LT

-Personal repository for the group homeworks for the *Advanced Data Mining and Language Technology* course, for the Master Degree in *Data science* at *Sapienza University*.
+Personal repository for the $1^{st}$ group homework for the *Advanced Data Mining and Language Technology* course, for the Master Degree in *Data science* at *Sapienza University*.

 # Content

 Inside this repository there will be the:

-- **.ipynb** files, with the requests of the homework and our solutions.
+- **.ipynb** file, with the requests of the homework and our solutions.
-- **.pdf** files, a more readable .pdf version of the notebook, that doesn't contain unnecessary outputs.
+- **.pdf** file, a more readable .pdf version of the notebook, that doesn't contain unnecessary outputs.
-- **Data** folder, containing the html used as data for homeworks 1,2 and 3.
+- **Data** folder, containing the html used as data for the homework.

+# Topic

+This first homework was about *Search-Engine Evaluation* and *Near-Duplicate-Detection*.